-- Don’t let your clothes sit wet in the machine as there are higher chances for them to bleed.
+- Don’t let your clothes sit wet in the machine, as they are more likely to bleed.

 Though it is a more tiresome process than machine washing, hand washing is an excellent way to maintain your tie dyed clothes in good condition.
 Few steps to follow when hand washing your tie dyed clothes are:

-- Fill a tub with cold water or water at room temperature to wash your clothes.
+- Fill a tub with cold or room-temperature water to wash your clothes.